agormp/greedysub/README.md

 ```

-	Names in reduced set written to tests/outfile.txt
+	Names in reduced set written to outfile.txt

 	Number in original set:      1,500
 	Number in reduced set:       1,252